whyboris/utilitarianism.net/content/objections-to-utilitarianism/mere-means.md

 ## The Mere Means Objection

-Critics often allege that utilitarianism objectionably _instrumentalizes_ people—treating us as “mere means” to the greater good, rather than properly valuing individuals as “ends in themselves”.[^1] In this article, we assess whether this is a fair objection.
+Critics often allege that utilitarianism objectionably _instrumentalizes_ people—treating us as “mere means” to the greater good, rather than properly valuing individuals as “ends in themselves”.[^1] In the following discussion, we assess whether this is a fair objection.

 There is something very appealing about the Kantian _Formula of Humanity_, that one should “[a]ct in such a way as to treat humanity, whether in your own person or in that of anyone else, always as an end and never merely as a means.”[^2] If utilitarianism were truly incompatible with the plain meaning of this formula, then that would constitute a serious objection to the theory.
 For it would then be shown to be incompatible with the basic point that people have intrinsic value as ends in ourselves.